murphysean/share/README.md

 Another solution is to have your buddy add your self signed cert to their certificate store, thus trusting any connections to your server from any client using the trust store.
 On ubuntu this [link][deb-cert] will detail how to do this.
+Just make sure you are setting the common name to the domain name, hostname or ip address of your box.

 ### Configuration